 The history of amalgamation continued until they finally gained independence.
-Lokoja now Kogi from where the study area is derived, for instance, was made part of Ilorin Province in 1913 37.
+Lokoja now Kogi from where the study area is derived, for instance, was made part of Ilorin Province in 1913 50.
 Subsequent upon this, the Bassa Nge District; the Bassa Komo District, and the Igala District in 1918 were amalgamated to form the Igala Native Authority.
 With the occupation of Africa especially the area now called Nigeria, the Bassa Nge who were once granted major autonomy by the Royal Niger Company by 1900-1905, came under British influence.
-Accordingly, Captain William Wallace was appointed Provisional Resident for the then Bassa Nge communities were amalgamated in 1917 with Bassa Nge started having contact with the Europeans.
+Accordingly, Captain William Wallace was appointed Provisional Resident for the then Bassa Province with headquarters at Lokoja.
+At this point, the Bassa Nge started having contact with the Europeans.
 Bassa Nge communities were amalgamated in 1917 with Bassa Province and in 1918 merged with Igala Native Authority.
-Amalgamation is a policy of local political organizations adopted by the British
+Amalgamation is a policy of local political organizations adopted by the British Government for unifying diverse ethnic groups for administrative convenience in Nigeria.
+51 This is partly attributed to the creation of the name bassa for the Nupe migrants as an external factor since they were not considered viable to govern themselves at the time in history.